In the Info business, you need some sort of content website (more commonly known as a blog) so you can put high valuable content on it.

 Once you have an image find one of the many favicon generators.
-You basically upload the image and they give you some html code to put in your website.
+You basically upload the image and they give you some Html code to put on your website.

 Trust seals are very small banners that are proven to give your website visitors a stronger sense of security.

 Some, but not all Trust Seals scan your website to ensure you have no malware, viruses or other malicious activities.
 Some of these are free, the best ones cost money.